 I urge you to choose challenging courses that will prepare you for a future career or to continue your education.
 Every program of study listed in this booklet may not be available in every school.
-Each school makes a determination of the course offerings and programs available to students based on course demand.
+Each school decides on the course offerings and programs available to students based on course demand.
 Student interest in a particular course and the availability of qualified and certified staff to teach the course are two factors that determine course offerings.

-Your teachers, counselors, and school-based administrative teams are here to support your academic success.
+I remember starting my first year at Northern Garrett High School in ninth grade.
+It can be exciting, fun, scary, and intimidating all at one time.
+Your teachers, counselors, and school-based administrative teams are always here to help support your academic success.
 If questions arise about the registration process, graduation requirements, or options available, please reach out for help and support.